Skip to main content

 return jsonify(task_info)

-# Function to execute code
+# Function that executes the code

 def execute_code(code):